 Step 4: To stop sharing your screen, click the Share Your Screen icon again.

-What happens is that the screen you're looking at is displayed on the webinar screen in real time.
-When you're looking at the webinar studio, you will see the webinar screen is displaying itself just like when you're looking into a mirror while another mirror behind you is visible.
+This happens because the screen you are sharing reflects on the webinar screen in real time.
+When looking at the webinar studio, you will see the webinar screen displaying itself (reflecting itself infinitely).

 Don't worry, nothing is broken!
 You can immediately switch to another window or to the app you were going to show to get rid of the effect.

 By choosing a particular app / window from the Application Window tab (and not entire screen) you can avoid this :)